 Rearward facing lights must be in an operational condition before the vehicle will be allowed to start an event.
 During an event if the light goes out it must be fixed or replaced at the next available pit location before proceeding in the race.
 Any light that is connected to a switch that allows the vehicle to move in any direction without the light being on will cause that entry to be disqualified.

 Motorcycles and Quads

 All Motorcycles and Quads must also have a minimum of one (1) headlight and one (1) taillight.
+Headlights are only required if racing after sunset or before sunrise.
 All lights must be in operating condition at all times.
 Taillights must be on during the entire race.
 Tail light must be either powered by the Motorcycle or Quad AC generating system or be a M400 approved battery powered unit capable of operating for the entire event.

 All vehicles except Motorcycles and Quads must have a battery and a starter capable of starting the engine.

-- Commercial available Ethanol i.e. C85 or C95.
+5. Commercially available Ethanol i.e., E85, C85 or C95 are not allowed.
 No oxygen bearing fuel including alcohol or nitromethane is allowed.
 Commercially produced, nationally advertised fuel additives may be used only in the quantities specified by the manufacturer and only if a sample of the gasoline with the additive is supplied for inspection to M400.
 Fuel samples may be taken at random before, during, and after the event.

 TR22 FUEL TANKS